flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

     ![cargo sliders](../assets/feature-guides/simbrief/wb-sliders.png){loading=lazy}

     You can also interact with the sliders above the wireframe aircraft to fill the cargo bays.
-While this may be not as accurate it does allow modification of the physical distribution of the cargo in the aicraft.
+While this may be not as accurate, it does allow modification of the physical distribution of the cargo in the aircraft.
 The actual numerical weight of the cargo planned will update automatically.

     - Each slider represents one baggage compartment.
-The rear has bulkhead and loose item storage.
+The rear has a bulkhead and loose item storage.
     - The white arrows in the image above indicate how much cargo to fill into each respective hold.

     ---